ga-wdi-exercises/project2/presentations.md

 - ...one thing you would do differently next time
 - ...the next feature you would like to implement

-### Submission Deadline: Wednesday, May 3rd<sup>th</sup>, 12:00pm

 ## Recording a Video

 You may use any video-recording mechanism you wish.
 Whichever you choose, we recommend that you **make a quick test video first**.

-Include a link to your video as an issue on [the Project2-Gallery repository](https://github.com/ga-dc/project2-gallery).

 ### QuickTime